Volume 6, Issue 1 of the B4U-ACT Quarterly Review has just been released and is available here.

 The conference will take place June 12–14, 2026, in the American Southwest.
 We invite you to join us for three days of connection, collaboration, and forward-thinking discussion.

-Our keynote speakers will be Ian McPhail, PhD, CPsych (Bloomberg School of Public Health, Johns Hopkins University) and David Ortmann, MSW, LCSW (author of Sexual Outsiders).
-Sessions will include presentations, panels, roundtables, and interactive workshops that highlight new insights, emerging research, and shared goals for progress.
+Our keynote speakers will be Ian McPhail, PhD, CPsych (Bloomberg School of Public Health, Johns Hopkins University) and The Reverend David M. Ortmann, LCSW, CMBT, OSM (author of On Ageplay, Minor Attraction, and Recapturing Pleasure – One Therapist’s Tale and Sexual Outsiders: Understanding BDSM Sexualities and Communities).
+Sessions will include presentations, panels, round tables, and interactive workshops that highlight new insights, emerging research, and shared goals for progress.

 Registration details will be available soon.
 For now, please feel free to reach out to conference@b4uact.org with any questions.